Dr. Eric Geffner's Individual Outpatient Gambling Treatment Program

 Types of Gamblers

-Dr. Robert Custer, MD (RIP) was the father of gambling addiction treatment, kind of like the Freud of Gambling.
-He wrote that there were several classifications of gambling styles.
+Dr. Robert Custer, MD who was the father of gambling addiction treatment, wrote that there were several classifications of gambling styles.
 I have added a few points to his writings as well.

 Social Gamblers: